Jeffrey44113/SUSE-manager---Uyuni-ansible-modules/README.md

 ## Side note

 The modules are made by me so I can use suse manager/uyuni better in my day to day life.
 I am no programmer so 100% correct or efficient it will not be.
-But I thought let me share it with the wider wold so maybe somebody else has some use to it.
+But I thought let me share it with the wider world so maybe somebody else has some use to it.